Le Français Pistols

 Le Français is one of the simplest pistols ever produced.
 It has a minimum of moving parts, and several parts perform two functions.
 The primary components are the frame, slide, and barrel.
 The gun is blowback operated, double action only, with no extractor--the empty brass shell being ejected by residual gas pressure in the breech.
 Le Française has a tip-up barrel that opens automatically when the magazine is removed and will only close when a magazine is inserted.
 The round in the chamber is loaded by hand when the barrel is tipped up, as there are no serrations on the slide for retraction.
 There is a lever on the right side to open the barrel manually.
 The spring that works the barrel latch serves also to tension the magazine, and when the magazine is removed the spring relaxes and forces the latch lever down to release the barrel.
 The trigger guard serves as a spring that raises the barrel when the barrel release lever is engaged.
 When the barrel is open, if it is tipped further forward a lip on its underside lifts the front of the slide up so that it can be easily removed.

-The trigger, connector bar, and sear form a single unit.
-The stirrup-shaped connector extends on both sides of the magazine.
+The trigger, transfer bar, and sear form a single unit.
+The stirrup-shaped transfer bar extends on both sides of the magazine.
 The unit moves freely in slots in the frame and is tensioned by a spring at the rear.
-Originally this was an S -shaped leaf spring, but after 1924 (between serial numbers 93,000 and 95,000) the leaf spring was replaced by a coil spring around a guide.
+Originally this was an S-shaped leaf spring, but after 1924 (between serial numbers 93,000 and 95,000) the leaf spring was replaced by a coil spring around a guide.
 When the trigger is pressed the sear moves to the rear, pulling the firing pin back with it, and the angle of the slots in the frame is such that as the sear reaches its rearmost position it is cammed downward, releasing the firing pin.
 Hence, the gun is never cocked except when the trigger is pulled and no further safety mechanism is required.